catalogworks/catalog-contracts/docs/Catalog.md

 function updateMetadataURI(uint256 _tokenId, string _metadataURI) external nonpayable
 ```

-updateMetadataURI Functionupdates the metadata URI of a token, emits an event
+updates the metadata URI of a token, emits an event

 *access controlled, restricted to creator of token*